 How to Reach Us

-The Dartmouth Youth Commission is a youth and family service agency that provides individual and group support, referrals, and resources to residents of the Town of Dartmouth.
-The Commission began in 1968, as a collective response for the community to the growing needs of the Town’s youth.
-The Youth Commission is comprised of eight residents who set policy, and guide the work of its Youth Advocate, Jennifer Cabral.
+The youth commission began in 1968, as a collective response for the community to the growing needs of the town’s youth.
+The Youth Commission board is comprised of Dartmouth residents who set policy, and guide the work of Youth Advocate, Jennifer Cabral, LMHC.